Back to blog

 print(child.name)

-The final pieces of code, namely the soup.descendants generator, instruct Beautiful Soup to look for HTML tags and print them in the PyCharm console.
-The results can also easily be exported to a .csv file but we will get to this later.
+The final piece of code, namely the soup.descendants generator, instructs Beautiful Soup to look for HTML tag names and print them in the PyCharm console.
+The results can also easily be exported to a CSV file, but we’ll get to this later.

-To get the content of tags, this is what we can do:
+To extract the content of HTML tags, this is what you can do:

 from bs4 import BeautifulSoup